Cross-Disciplinary Scholarly Research

 利 Li (Sharing)AutumnFair distribution of harvest.
 Scientific incentive mechanisms that ensure organizational cohesion.

 贞 Zhen (Persevering)WinterResilience through adversity.
-Immunity to short-term temptation; unwavering commitment to core values.
+Resistance to short-term temptation; steady commitment to core values.

-The Six Dragons Model vs. Western Linear Lifecycle Theory
+The Six Dragons Model vs. Linear Lifecycle Theory

-More exquisitely, the Qian Hexagram's six ascending positions use the metaphor of "dragons" to vividly depict the differentiated survival and expansion strategies leaders should adopt at each lifecycle stage of organizational evolution.
-This forms the widely cited "Six Dragons Progression" lifecycle trajectory.
+The Qian Hexagram's six ascending positions use the metaphor of "dragons" to depict different leadership responses at each lifecycle stage.
+This forms the "Six Dragons" progression often discussed in management writing.

 PositionDragonPhase